Wildfire (Silver Dollar City): History

-In 2000, Silver Dollar City announced that they would be adding the Wildfire roller coaster to their park in April 2001.
+In July 2000, Silver Dollar City announced that they would be adding the Wildfire roller coaster to their park in April 2001.
 At a cost of $14 million, the ride would be the most expensive attraction in the park's history.
-At the time of the announcement, construction was already underway on an undeveloped portion of land in the outskirts of the park.
-All of the ride's footings were in place with some of the steel supports already erected.
-Construction was expected to be completed in early January the following year, leaving three months for testing, landscaping and theming.
+The park commissioned Bolliger & Mabillard (B&M) to build a five-inversion Sitting Coaster, which would sit on a 3 acre plot of land, while also featuring an 1880s-themed laboratory station.
+By the time the ride was announced, construction was already underway in an undeveloped portion of land in the outskirts of the park.
+All of the ride's footings were in place with some of its steel supports already erected.
+Construction was expected to be completed in early January the following year, leaving three months for testing, landscaping, and theming.
 On April 4, 2001, Wildfire officially opened to the public.

 Characteristics

 The 3073 ft Wildfire features five inversions including an Immelmann loop, a vertical loop, a cobra roll and a corkscrew.
 The park's existing terrain (situated on the Ozark Mountains) is utilised to allow a 120 ft lift hill to be followed by a first drop of 155 ft.
-Riders reach a top speed of 66 mph on the 2-minute, 16-second ride.
+Riders reach a top speed of 66 mph on the 2-minute, 14-second ride.
 The track was manufactured by Clermont Steel Fabricators located in Batavia, Ohio.
 Wildfire operates with two trains (generally with one train loading/unloading while the other runs the course, each featuring eight cars.
 Each car seats riders four abreast with ratcheting over-the-shoulder restraints.
-This configuration allows the ride to achieve a theoretical hourly capacity of 1,300 riders per hour.
+This configuration allows the ride to achieve a theoretical hourly capacity of 1,024 riders per hour when operating with two trains and 512 riders per hour with one train.

-Wildfire is located in the "Hugo's Hill Street" district of Silver Dollar City.
+Wildfire is located in the Hugo's Hill Street district of Silver Dollar City.
 It is themed around the story of an 1880s Ozark inventor named Dr. Horatio Harris.
 Harris had an aim to create a powered flying contraption for flight across the Ozark Mountains.
 The ride's name refers to the fuel he developed for his flying machine.
 The ride's queue and station area are modelled as the laboratory and invention warehouse of Harris.
 Riders eventually board his Wildfire-powered flying machine, the steel roller coaster.
-One year after the opening of the roller coaster Silver Dollar City began selling the Wildfire Burger, a hot and spicy hamburger, themed after the ride.
+One year after the opening of the roller coaster Silver Dollar City began selling the Wildfire Burger, a hot and spicy hamburger themed after the ride.